UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 But in Python, there are number of types that all fit this description, each with special customization.
 But any object that has the behavior expected of a sequence can be treated the same way in Python:

 Remember Duck Typing?
 If it looks like a duck and quacks like a duck...

-OR: If it looks and acts like a sequence -- it **is** a sequence.
+In Python: if it looks and acts like a sequence -- it **is** a sequence.

 Technically, if it satisfies the "Sequence Protocol", it is a sequence.

-Python is all about these protocols -- we will see more of them.

 The Sequence Protocol
 ---------------------